2011 International Origin

-The 2011 International Origin series is the first time the rugby league International Origin has been played.
-This series was just a one-off match between England and Exiles RL to give England a good opposition mid-season in preparation for the 2011 Four Nations in November.
+The 2011 International Origin was the inaugural edition of the International Origin match in the sport of rugby league.
+This match was between England and Exiles RL, and created to give England good mid-season opposition in preparation for the 2011 Four Nations in November.

-International Origin Match
+Match details

 England side consisted of 16 players who had played internationally for England or Great Britain in the past but handed a debut to Wigan Warriors hooker Michael McIlorum who started on the bench.
 Whilst Jamie Jones-Buchanan from Leeds Rhinos was the 18th man.

 The Exiles coach Brian McLennan had originally picked Warrington Wolves centre Matt King in his starting line-up but due to King wanting to witness the birth of his child McLennan moved Sia Soliola from the second-row to centre, with Louis Anderson coming off the bench to start at second row, this allowed Glenn Morrison (the 18th man) to start on the bench.